Energy Sector Construction Disputes

 During the past decade, there has been an increase in disputes on investments, and more specifically on investments in renewable energy.
 Because of global or regional policy initiatives, there has been an increase in national legislative and regulatory reform aimed at promoting and boosting the development of renewable energies in certain countries.
 The regulatory framework created by these countries was generally based on premiums and feed-in tariff schemes.
 A notable example of the pressures caused by these schemes is Spain.

-As a result, more than 40 arbitrations have been requested against Spain, claiming compensation of billions of euros based mainly on the breach of the fair and equitable treatment standard and legitimate expectations of the investors.
+As a result, more than 50 arbitrations have been requested against Spain, claiming compensation of billions of euros based mainly on the breach of the fair and equitable treatment standard and the investor’s legitimate expectations.

-The key issue to consider in these disputes is how much of the investors’ legitimate expectations can rely on a legal and regulatory framework in a given time, taking into account that any state is entitled in its sovereignty to reform this framework to accord with variable economical and sociopolitical circumstances.
+The key issue to consider in these disputes is how much of the investor’s legitimate expectations can rely on a legal and regulatory framework in a given time, taking into account that any state is entitled in its sovereignty to reform this framework to accord with variable economical and sociopolitical circumstances, and how this should be balanced against (1) any general trend towards regulatory changes, as well as (2) the growing trend towards renewable forms of energy and (3) the state’s other commitments, such as under the Paris Agreement.

-Obviously, on one side, a state cannot be limited to legislate and regulate the country on behalf of the public interest.
-As the tribunal in the Masdar arbitration stated, ‘a limitation of the State’s legislative power can only be derived from constitutional principles in the internal legal order and possibly rules of jus cogens in the international legal order’.
-On the other, the investors would have legitimate expectations of the regulatory framework with the confidence that, if amended, their legitimate interests would be taken into account.
+Obviously, on one side, a state cannot be limited to legislating and regulating the country on behalf of the public interest alone.
+As the tribunal in the Masdar arbitration stated: ‘A limitation of the State’s legislative power can only be derived from constitutional principles in the internal legal order and possibly rules of jus cogens in the international legal order.’
+On the other hand, an investor would have legitimate expectations of the regulatory framework with the confidence that, if amended, its legitimate interests would be taken into account.

-Therefore, tribunals are required to assess whether the host state, when making amendments to regulations, has taken into account not only the public interest and the specific political and economic circumstances, but also the investor’s legitimate expectations.
-As the tribunal in Eiser stated, ‘the question presented here is to what extent treaty protections, and in particular, the obligation to accord investors fair and equitable treatment under the [Energy Charter Treaty], may be engaged and give rise to a right to compensation as a result of the exercise of a State’s acknowledged right to regulate’.
+The question presented here is to what extent treaty protections, and in particular, the obligation to accord investors fair and equitable treatment under the [Energy Charter Treaty], may be engaged and give rise to a right to compensation as a result of the exercise of a State’s acknowledged right to regulate.

 There must be a proportionality between public and private interests.
-If the state fails to do so and disregards the legitimate interests of the investors, the investors will be entitled to the payment of a compensation based on the breach of the fair and equitable treatment standard by the host state.
+If the state fails to do so and disregards the legitimate interests of the investors, the investors will be entitled to the payment of compensation based on the breach of the fair and equitable treatment standard by the host state.
 Notwithstanding the foregoing, there is no globally accepted method to assess the correctness of the host state’s actions other than the agreement that these actions must be reasonable and proportionate.
-The ‘proportionality’ and ‘reasonableness’ must be measured by each tribunal differently, on a case-by-case basis, taking into account all the factual evidence for every situation.
-It is thus the case that demands based on the same regulatory reforms can lead to different outcomes.
-At least in the Spanish scenario, what the cases reveal is that, to assess the proportionality and reasonableness of the state’s measures fairly, tribunals ought to consider several factors: the legislative framework, together with other assurances provided by the host state; the political and economic situation in which the investor decided to invest; whether there is a radical change of the regulatory framework that causes serious damage to the investor’s legitimate interests, and why; and whether the investor took all the steps that any prudent investor would have taken when deciding on the investment and its risks.
+The ‘proportionality’ and ‘reasonableness’ must be measured by each tribunal differently, case by case, taking into account all the factual evidence for every situation.
+It is thus the case that demands based on the same regulatory reforms can lead to different outcomes, even (as in the Spanish cases) the issue concerned the same regulatory change.
+At least in the Spanish scenario, what the cases reveal is that, to assess the proportionality and reasonableness of the state’s measures fairly, tribunals ought to consider several factors: the legislative framework, together with other assurances provided by the host state; the political and economic situation in which the investor decided to invest; whether there is a radical change of the regulatory framework that causes serious damage to the investor’s legitimate interests, and why; and the due diligence carried out by the investor, namely whether the investor took all the steps that any prudent investor would have taken when deciding on the investment and its risks.

 Construction and energy specialists in dispute resolution